jbloomlab/bench-to-byte/sections/managing-software-environments/index.md

 ## Common issues

-While Conda is a helpful tool, you're bound to run into issues every once and awhile.
+While Conda is a helpful tool, you're bound to run into issues occasionally.
 Below are some common issues you might encounter and how to troubleshoot them.

 ### My environment is taking a **very** long time to solve